solarwinds/rkubelog/README.md

 For any help with Loggly, please checkout their help page [here](https://www.loggly.com/docs-index/).

 ## Development

+> __Info:__ You only need to reference this section if you plan to contribute to the rkubelog development.

 You will need Go (1.11+) installed on your machine.
 Then, clone this repo to a suitable location on your machine and `cd` into it.
 For quick command access the project includes a Makefile.